mehulagg/gitlab/doc/development/documentation/feature_flags.md

 For features disabled by default, **do not** document them if they:

-- Cannot be used due to security concerns;
+- Cannot be used due to security concerns; or
 - Would leave data in a corrupt state; or
 - Result in no usable change.